-API access – Full programmatic access to the Dacast streaming video solution is included starting at the $125/month “Premium” plan.
+API access – Full programmatic access to the Dacast streaming video solution is included with “Premium” plans.

 With this range of features, Dacast is a great platform for individual educators and schools to get e-learning content up and running fast.

 Chapter markers only work properly if you’re using Dacast’s new video player.
 If you’re still using an old player or using a custom video player, this functionality won’t work correctly.

 To add chapter markers to a video on your Dacast streaming video solution, you first sign in to your Dacast account.
 Then, click the “Video On Demand” link in the left-hand menu.
 This will show you a list of your VOD files.
 Click on the video to which you want to add chapter markers.